 Once inside, admire masterpieces that include the Il Baldacchino, La Pieta, the statue of St. Peter, and many more.
 Not an art fanatic?
 That’s ok, just the size of this place will impress you.
 With awe-inspiring architecture and elaborate wall designs, St. Peter’s has the potential to leave any traveler speechless.

-1. Sistine Chapel
+1. Be Awed by the Sistine Chapel

 Since the Sistine Chapel is inside the Vatican Museums, entrance is included in your ticket.
 Now restored, every detail and color is visible.
 Only when you’re inside, is it clear why the Sistine Chapel is one of the most celebrated works of art in Western civilization.